marklysze/Magic-Pocket-Control-ESP32/README.md

 # What ESP32 devices are support?
 Hopefully all of them are supported and I have a few that I'm developing for to check they work - LILYGO T-Display-S3, M5Stack M5StickC Plus, Freenove ESP32-S3-WROOM.

-It would be great if you could let the community know what ESP32 device you have and whether it works
+It would be great if you could let the community know what ESP32 device you have and whether it works and I'll update this note.

 # Can't I use a mobile/tablet app?
 Yes, indeed you can!
 Alternatively, this is designed as a lightweight small device that allows you to see and control basic functions of your camera.
 It can act as a dedicated device for each camera you have, or simply to avoid touching the camera to control it (when it's on a gimbal, mounted somewhere, or in a moving car :) ).